 Partially-vaccinated travellers are those who have received only one of two scheduled doses.
 In addition to their arrival COVID test (Day 0), a second PCR Test will be administered at a location chosen according to the guests' sailing itinerary.
 Your crew will take care of all the logistics!
 When negative results are received for all members of your charter party (expected on Day 5), you will be free to go ashore and visit developed areas.

 Unvaccinated Adult Travellers

 Returning to the USA

 COVID testing requirements vary depending on your travel route.
 Share your itinerary with your crew and they will advise you of your options.
-Tests for onward travel are available in the BVI at a cost of $70.
-In some instances guests can self administer tests or carry proof of a postitive antibody test.
-See below under Travelling Home for more details.
+Tests for onward travel are available in the BVI (price varies from $70 to $125).
+In some instances guests can self administer tests See below under Travelling Home for more details.

-Passenger ferries which are limited to carrying 65 passengers.
-As of June 1st there are two ferries scheduled daily.
+Passenger ferries are entering daily.
+They are limited to carrying 65 passengers.
+Starting October 15, there are two ferries scheduled daily.

 FAQ for Crews / Brokers

 We believe it’s important to reach out to the client 2-3 months in advance, to provide information about protocols, travel logistics guidance, and to provide first-hand experience of charters completed to date.
 There is a slew of misguided advice and misinformation available on the internet, namely facebook, that does not reflect current conditions and protocols in the BVI.
 This is why communication between crew and guest, well in advance of the BVI charter, ensures a successful experience.

 if your party is partially vaccinated, not vaccinated or you have a mixed group you must stay at one of the quarantine anchorages between Norman and Cooper Island for your first night.
 After night one, there are plenty of other quarantine anchorages from which to choose.
 These anchorages are, in no way, inferior to any others.
 They are popular anchorages which have been carefully selected.

 Please refer to map of anchorages